Rosalina Neri

-Rosalina Neri (born 12 November 1927) is an Italian stage, television, film and radio actress.
+Rosalina Neri (12 November 1927 – 5 June 2024) was an Italian stage, television, film and radio actress.

 Life and career

 Born in Arcisate, Province of Varese, Neri started her career appearing in the 1954 Garinei & Giovannini's musical comedy Tobia la candina spia.
 She had her breakout with the Marcello Marchesi's RAI variety show Invito al sorriso, and got a lot of press coverage because of her resemblance to Marilyn Monroe, which led to her being labeled as the "Italian Marilyn Monroe" and nicknamed Marilina.

-During a trip in England to shoot a television commercial Neri knew the conductor Jack Hylton, with whom she started a long relationship and had a daughter, Angela.
+During a trip in England to shoot a television commercial, Neri met the conductor Jack Hylton, with whom she started a long romantic relationship and had a daughter, Angela.
 During her career she was mainly active on stage, where among others she worked with Giorgio Strehler and Umberto Simonetta.

+Neri died in Milan on 5 June 2024, at the age of 96.